cmondo/MyERNProject/README.md

-# NodeCRUDService
+# MyERN Service
-This is a CRUD service in NodeJS +Express +React + ORM
+This is a MyERN project and try to explain the implementation of Mysql + Express + React + NodeJS to provide a simple UI and API based on NodeJs.